 The difficulty of the exam’s MCQs also changes based on whether you correctly or incorrectly answer the exam questions.

 Every section of the CPA Exam starts out with a testlet containing multiple-choice questions that are medium in terms of difficulty.
 If you do well on that test, your second testlet will contain more challenging questions.
 However, if your performance isn’t great on the first testlet, then your questions will stay at a medium level of difficulty.

 How Do You Answer the MCQs?

-Since multiple-choice questions make up the majority of the exam’s questions, it’s important to do well on them.
+Since multiple-choice questions make up most of the exam’s questions, doing well on them is critical.
 How do you increase your chances of getting MCQs correct, though?

 Here are some strategic ways to answer MCQs: